 A: They are different.
-Oura Ring Gen 3 is a great sleep tracker and it will estimate your readiness from HRV and sleep parameters.
+Oura Ring Gen 3 is a great sleep tracker that will estimate your readiness from HRV and sleep parameters.
 However, it is not at all suitable as an athletic-grade activity tracker or HR monitor. ie It cannot accurately measure strain.

 Q: Is Whoop better than Biostrap EVO?

-Q: Is Whoop better than the Apple Watch 7? or Garmin Forerunner, Garmin Fenix, Polar Vantage & Fitbit?
+Q: Is Whoop better than the Apple Watch? or Garmin Forerunner, Garmin Fenix, Polar Vantage & Fitbit?

 A: Whoop clearly lacks a screen that watches have!
 If a screen is what you want then don’t buy Whoop.
 Whoop is a wear-and-forget, unobtrusive band that’s better suited for certain sports and for wearing whilst sleeping.
 Most major platforms have some form of readiness assessment but with Whoop you get a whole platform that is geared toward readiness and coaching.